Finnish Tatars: Connections to Turkey

 The Finnish Tatar community has maintained their relationship with Turkey ever since the 1920s.
 The community has been visited for example by Turkish president (Prime Minister at the time) Recep Tayyip Erdoğan, who during his trip conveyed how impressed he was that such a small Turkic community had been able to conserve their tradition.
 Previous president of Turkey, Abdullah Gül paid a visit before this as well.
 In the congregation there has also been some imams from Turkey.

 Turkish network TRT filmed a documentary on the Finnish Tatar community in 2005 called "Finlandiya Tatarları".

+A Turkish translation of a history book about the Finnish Tatars, by Dr. Ramil Belyaev, imam of the Finnish Islamic Congregation, was published in Ankara in October 2024.
+The publication was also attended by President Alexander Stubb.
+In connection with the matter, Erdoğan stated that "Turkish citizens living in Finland, together with the country's Tatars, form an important human dimension of our relations."